Clever New Camera, Film to Bring Out the Professional in You

 ``We believe that this is the system of the 21st century,″ said Bob Lathrop, general manager of Minolta Corp.’s consumer products group.

 Herbert Keppler, publishing director for American Photo and Popular Photography magazines, said that while serious amateurs probably would stick with 35mm models, the new system could one day dominate the point-and-shoot market.
 It is the biggest chunk of America’s $12 billion amateur photography business.

 The cameras will range in price from around $50 to $500, Keppler said, making them about 15 percent more expensive than comparable models.

-The five collaborators _ three Japanese camera makers and archrivals Fuji Photo Film Co. of Tokyo and Rochester-based Eastman Kodak Co. _ have licensed out the industry-standard technology to more than 30 photography companies, notably Japan's Konica and Agfa, a division of Germany's Bayer AG.
+The five collaborators _ three Japanese camera makers and arch-rivals Fuji Photo Film Co. of Tokyo and Rochester-based Eastman Kodak Co. _ have licensed out the industry-standard technology to more than 30 photography firms, notably Japan’s Konica and Agfa, a division of Germany’s Bayer AG.

 ``When you get portability and pocketability, you find that people take cameras to more places, are camera-ready when there’s a picture and therefore use more film, which is obviously good for us,″ said William Janawitz, general manager of Kodak’s Advanced Photo System business.